starship/starship/install/macos_packages/readme.md

 ## Putting It All Together

 If you don't want to run these commands, a full workflow is available in `build_and_notarize` script.
-Like the other scripts, it assumes the presence and validity of the environmental variables described at the start of this piece.
+Check the documentation at the top of the script for environment variables and arguments that need to be set--it is a fairly complicated script, but this is a fairly complicated procedure.

 # Testing Notarization